rontarrant/gtkDcoding/docs/_posts/2019-08-02-0058-cairo-ii-rectangles.md

 What we’re doing here is:

 -	filling the background with a middle gray color, and
--	drawing a thick blue line so we have something to see behind the…
+-	drawing a thick blue line so we have something to see behind the...
 -	10 transparent yellow cubes in the foreground.

 And there’s nothing all that mysterious about the code.
 The `for()` loop places the yellow cubes about 24 pixels apart along the x axis, increasing the opacity as it goes.

 ## Conclusion

 And that’s all we’ll do with rectangles for now.
 Next time we dig into circles and arcs.
-Until then…
+Until then...

 <div class="blog-nav">
 	<div style="float: left;">